by Texas Homesteader ~

 And of course Hanging Your Laundry on the line outside is a super-simple way to slash your energy usage too.
 And c’mon, is there really any better scent for your clean clothes than that fresh outdoor scent?

 But there are lots of ways to use that free solar energy in your favor and you don’t have to buy a thing to use it.
-You can use Passive Solar Principles in your home, or you can Make Sun Tea using only the power of the sun.

 So as you can see, there are lots of eco-friendly things you can to to celebrate Mother Nature’s birthday.
 What are some of your favorite things to do for this special day?